 The scope pattern below was captured from a 2005 INFINITI.
 The CAN "C" Hi signal transmits data from modules other than the powertrain modules through pins 6 & 14.
 The ISO 9141 "K" line communicates serial data from the ECM to the scan tool through DLC pin 7.

 2. A Diagnostic Link Connector (DLC) was added to the vehicle to connect modules to the scan tool.
-It must be located under the dash between the driver's door and the center console.
-Unfortunately, not all manufacturers comply with this requirement, so sometimes they will be located outside this area.
+It must be under the dash between the driver's door and the center console.
+Unfortunately, not all manufacturers comply with this requirement, so sometimes they will be outside this area.

 OBD II requires that four pins be standardized on all 1996 and newer vehicles: